310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 <th>(…Speaking of Taishou, it’s pretty rare for him to sleep in and forget to make me a lunchbox.)</th>

-<th>(He said something about watching a late night variety show, but I don’t really get it since I never stay up late.)</th>
+<th>(He said something ‘bout watching a late night variety show, but I don’t really get it since I never stay up late.)</th>

 <th>(According to him, it’s a pretty good show, which does make me wanna watch it…)</th>